mauriciovigolo/keycloak-angular/README.md

 ## License

-Copyright (C) 2017 Mauricio Gemelli Vigolo
+Copyright (C) 2017 Mauricio Gemelli Vigolo and contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal